Multivariate Quadratic Transformations and the Interpolation Kernel: More kernels

 \end{prop}

 \begin{rem} In particular,

 \end{rem}

-When $t=q$, so that the interpolation kernel can be expressed as a determinant, the remainder of the integrand can be expressed as a pfaffian, and thus again \cite{deBruijnNG:1955} shows that the dual Littlewood kernel is a pfaffian.
+When $t=q$, so that the interpolation kernel can be expressed as a~determinant, the remainder of the integrand can be expressed as a pfaffian (the discussion in~\cite{littlewood} for the interpolation function case carries over in a simplified form), and thus again~\cite{deBruijnNG:1955} shows that the dual Littlewood kernel is a pfaffian.
 Since the entries of the pfaffian appear no longer to have nice expressions (they are $2$-dimensional instances of the dual Littlewood kernel), we omit the details.

 As above, we have expressions in terms of the interpolation kernel when $c=\sqrt{pq/t}$ or $c=\sqrt{t}$.
 We give the former, as the latter has complicated prefactors and can in any event be obtained via the $t\mapsto pq/t$ symmetry.